synopsys-sig/synopsys-action/README.md

 Synopsys GitHub Action enables configuring pipelines for scanning on Synopsys platforms, leveraging Synopsys Bridge.

-Note: This action does not use Synopsys tool (Coverity, Black Duck and Polaris)’s command line interface.
-It is purely a way to expose Synopsys tool’s output within GitHub.
+Note: This action does not use Synopsys scanning platforms (Coverity, Black Duck and Polaris)’s command line interface.
+It is purely a way to expose Synopsys scan’s output within GitHub.

 # Synopsys Bridge Setup

 Synopsys Bridge for specific platforms can be downloaded here: https://sig-repo.synopsys.com/artifactory/bds-integrations-release/com/synopsys/integration/synopsys-action/

-  **STEP 1:**  Create a directory, where you want to configure Synopsys Bridge and get into the directory.
+  **STEP 1:**  Create a directory to configure Synopsys Bridge and get into the directory.

                 Note - Default path for synopsys bridge is: $HOME/synopsys-bridge